 - Only volunteers who have successfully completed the initial Dog Shadow Shifts are eligible to handle dogs at Butte Humane Society. - Junior Volunteers (12 to 15 years of age) are permitted to socialize with approved dogs in their kennels with a parent or guardian present.
 They cannot walk any dogs on their own.
-The parents or guardian must have control or the harnessing and leash at all times. - Adopters and members of the public are not permitted to handle our dogs without staff consent.
-If an adopter is interested in a dog you are walking, put them in contact with a staff member or an approved Volunteer Ambassador.
+The parents or guardian must have control of the harness and leash at all times.

+Adopters and members of the public are not permitted to handle our dogs without staff consent.
+If an adopter is interested in a dog you are walking, put them in contact with a staff member.
 You can also refer them to our website at www.buttehumane.org to view our adoptable dogs, fill out an application, and make an appointment to meet that dog.
 Always keep dogs away from small children.